SkyCiv Documentation

 Name of Parameter Type of Parameter Parameter Access Description

-Members/Member Ids Input List List of Member Ids in integer/string format or List of Line objects for which members are already created or List of Members already created.
+Members/Member Ids Input List List of Member Ids in integer/string format, or List of Line objects for which members are already created, or List of Members already created.

 DistanceType Input Item Absolute or Percentage

-Position Input List Position along Member.
+Position Input List Position along the Member.

-X,Y,Z Input List X,Y,Z Magnitude Respectively
+X, Y, Z Input List X, Y, Z Magnitude Respectively

 ForceVector Input List Force Vector Magnitude